División de Honor Femenina de Rugby: Format

-After the regular season, the top four teams play a championship playoff.
+After the regular season, the top six teams play a championship playoff.
+The first two classify to the semi-finals and the 4 next play the quarter-finals.

 Promotion and relegation

 The bottom team in the standings is relegated to Honor Division B, while the second-to-last plays a relegation playoff on neutral ground against Honor Division B runner up.